rsavage-urquad/OnlinePoker/README.md

 This project is an attempt to create a multi-room multiplayer application to allow users to play poker.
 A "Game Room" can host a Poker game for up to 7 players and will support dealing and betting.
 At this time it is not intended to include computer controlled players.

-Note that this system does not currently support common cards (like Texas Holdem) or card passing games.

 ## Status

 ### Host Interface